sciurusly/trial-matlab-app/README.md

 4. Updates are written to the `_callback.update` area.
 5. The listener picks up any updates and uses them to refresh the loaded model.
 6. The listener updates the model state named in firebase with new data fromthe update block
+7. On receiving an updated `reference` the full model is refreshed with the new state.
-7. Ufter updating the model, the named `post` block is refreshed, this will cause the new model data to be written to firebase (step 1).
+8. Ufter updating the model, the named `SourceBlock` block is refreshed, this will cause the new model data to be written to firebase (step 1).
+As part of the update the entire `_callback` block is deleted.

 ![Update Cycle](https://github.com/sciurusly/trial-matlab-app/blob/master/update%20cycle%20for%20firebase.png "Update Cycle")